hrayr-s/Web-Accountant/README.md

 # Web-Accountant

-Tried to create a web app for self accounting.
+An App for self accounting created in early 2015 for educational purposes.